-The bottle contains 100 mL phosphate buffer, stabilizers, preservatives and an inert yellow dye.
+The bottle contains 100 ml phosphate buffer, anti-human-IgG, stabilizers, preservatives and an inert green dye.
 It is used for the dilution of the patient specimen.
-This ready to use solution has to be stored at 2-8°C.

-After first opening stability until expiry date when stored at 2-8°C.
+The solution contains antihuman IgG class antibodies to eliminate competitive inhibition from specific IgG class antibody to remove rheumatoid factor.
+This ready to use solution has to be stored at 2 °C - 8 °C. After first opening stability until expiry date when stored at 2 °C - 8 °C.

-6.5 Washing Solution (20xconc.)
+6.5 Washing Solution (20x conc.)

-The bottle contains 50 mL of a concentrated buffer, detergents and preservatives.

-Dilute Washing Solution 1+19; e.g. 10 mL Washing Solution + 190 mL fresh and germ free redistilled water.
+The bottle contains 50 ml of a concentrated buffer, detergents and preservatives.
+Dilute Washing Solution 1+19; e.g. 10 ml Washing Solution + 190 ml fresh and germ free redistilled water.
 The diluted buffer is stable for 5 days at room temperature.
-Crystals in the solution disappear by warming up to 37°C in a water bath.
+After first opening stability until expiry date when stored at 2 °C - 8 °C.